Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

     B -- Controlled By Node #A --> F[Managed Node4];
 ```

+## Lab Setup

+> you can create the lab setup manually, but instead i've `Vagrantfile` which you can use inorder to create this setup

 ## Q1.
 Ansible Installation and Configuration

 - Install the ansible package on the control node